ericnost/ericnost.github.io/digitalconservation_watershedlab.md

 !["Step 9d"](assets/img/watershedlab/step9d.png "Step 9d"){: width="75%" height="75%" }
 * When you click on the circle next to the distance layer, you can **stick with “continuous functions”**.
 * For now, your model will have two criteria:
-    * distance to wetlands or greenspace
+    a. distance to wetlands or greenspace
-    * and use type
+    b. and use type
 You can weight them however you like, it all depends on exactly what you’re envisioning as the specific conservation decision here.

 ## Part 2 – Social Media and Volunteered Geographic Information